brendenwest/it121/README.rst

 Summary
 ++++
-JavaScript is the primary programming language of web development.
-This class covers the core features of JavaScript and how to effectively use JavaScript in the browser.
-We'll write our own scripts, ranging from simple menus to complex graphics and animations.
-We'll also learn how to retrieve results from a server without a full-page refresh (AJAX), and use templating systems to place that information into the web page.
+This class covers the core features of JavaScript, the primary programming language of web development.
+Students will write their own scripts to exercise increasingly complex concepts including forms validation, API request with AJAX, & animations.

 Throughout the course we will use common tools and techniques of professional web developers, such as source control, browser debuggers, and dependency management.
-All assignments will be turned in and evaluated using GitHub.
+All assignments will be turned in via GitHub.com, a source-control system used widely in professional software development.

 Required Materials
 ++++
 We will use <a href="https://thomaswilburn.github.io/textbook/">JavaScript for the Web Savvy</a>, which was written specifically for this program, as our primary text, as well as several excellent online reference & tutorial sites.

-Students should also acquire the following free resources:
+Students will also need the following free resources:

-* A GitHub account.
+* A _github.com: https://github.com/ account.
 Note that with a student e-mail address, you can sign up for an educational account, which includes free private repositories and other benefits.
-* The Git client software, installed on the computer where you'll do your homework.
+* The git client software, installed on the computer where you'll do your homework.
 * A modern, syntax-highlighting code editor. such as Brackets, Komodo Edit, Atom, or Sublime Text.
 * A modern web browser with developer/debugging tools (e.g. Chrome, Firefox, IE9+, Edge)

-Note - Students can use a free online service such as Cloud9 (https://c9.io/) to access web development tools from any computer.
+**Note** - Students can use a free online service such as Cloud9 (https://c9.io/) to develop JavaScript programs on any computer

 Class Structure and Topics
 ++++